shwetasng/DevOps-Bootcamp-Learnings/20th_June_Batch-1.md

 - **NOTE :** We can append different yaml code within the same file using '---' seperator.
 - Deployment object has property of self-healing.
 If any of the pods amomg mentioned number of pods fails, k8s creates a pod immediately same as the failed pod or if any of the instance on whoch the pod was running gets failed, k8s self-healing property regenerates the new instance.
+- To access the pods within the cluster,, we can use **"curl http://mynginx:8080"**, where 8080 is the service port.
+- **PORT FORWARDING** is used to access the applicatiobs in the cluster using your local machine.
+This way we can communicate with pods within the cluster from our local system i.e. exposing the application locally.
+- Port forwarding is used to establish a connection from a local machine to a specific pod within the cluster, allowing direct access to the pod's port.
+It creates a tunnel between the local machine and the selected pod, but it is limited to communication between the local machine and that specific pod.
+- Port forwarding remains active as long as the kubectl command is running.
+If you terminate the command, the port forwarding is also terminated.
+- Port forwarding is a convenient way to access services running within the cluster without exposing them publicly or configuring complex networking setups.
+However, it should be used for development, debugging, or troubleshooting purposes and not as a production-level solution.
+  - EXAMPLE :- **"kubectl port-forward service/mynginx 9000:8080"** command involves 2 port mappings.
+One from local machine(9000) to service(8080) amd another from service(8080) to the container(80).
+Nginx web-server forwards the request on port 80.